 (anti-Human and others as indicated)

-RDI Division of Fitzgerald Industries Intl offers a wide line of recombinant growth factors, cytokines and chemokines and antibodies.
+RDI Divison of Fitzgerald Industries Intl offers a wide line of recombinant growth factors, cytokines and chemokines and antibodies.
 Since no one antibody works best for all applications (neutralization, blotting, ELISA, etc), we offer many different types of antibodies to help solve this problem.
 Please inquire for other applications or types of antibodies not listed below.

 Background:Fusin (CXCR4) (subject to patent by University of Pa) is a seven-transmembrane domain G-protein linked chemokine receptor.
 It has the highest degree of sequence homology with IL-8 receptors.
 Fusin is expressed on a wide variety of CD4+ and CD4- cells including those from spleen, brain and lung.
 The gene is located on chromosome 2 close to other chemokine receptor genes.
 The CXC chemokine, stromal cell-derived factor-1 (SDF-1), was recently identified as the ligand for Fusin .
 This molecule is strongly chemotactic for monocytes and lymphocytes.
 Messenger RNA for SDF-1 has been detected in a wide range of tissues and it has been suggested that it may have a role in immune surveillance or lymphocyte recirculation, rather than in inflammation.
 SDF-1 is highly conserved in human and mouse and studies on SDF-1 knockout mice reveal an essential function in development, as the mice show defects in B cell lymphopoiesis, bone marrow myelopoiesis and in the structure of the heart.